What the EITC tells us about family economic security

 This is consistent with existing data and what we know about income and poverty overall.
 At any given moment in time, a family may have income considered above the federal poverty threshold, but events such as job loss, taking unpaid time off work after the birth of a child, major medical bills, or any number of unforeseen circumstances could cause a family to fall into poverty or move from middle class to low-income or working poor.
 The 2010 Census report on poverty and income noted that nearly one-third of the population lived in poverty for at least two months from 2004 to 2007.

 Over the last couple of years, with high unemployment and rising poverty, public focus on economic inequality and the shrinking middle class has intensified.
-We are seeing that magnified even more with the Occupy or 99 percent movement.
-This is progress, but the conversation should evolve to a broader discussion overall about family economic security and the role of public policy in providing a safety net as well as opportunity for families to thrive.
+We are seeing that magnified even more in recent weeks.
+This is progress, but the conversation should evolve to more broadly focus on family economic security and the role of public policy in providing a safety net as well as opportunity for families to thrive.

 The EITC is the model of an effective safety net program that enhances family economic wellbeing.
 It rewards work, acts as a short-term safety net for a large number of families, and provides long-term support for a smaller share of working families who are poor and low-income for an extended time.
 This is why it has received bipartisan support for two decades.